-Nine newly minted public health professionals and a postdoctoral scholar describe their time on the front lines of the COVID-19 crisis
+Ten newly minted public health professionals, three doctoral students, and a postdoctoral scholar describe their time on the front lines of the COVID-19 crisis

 EXTRA POINTS FOR SPANISH